 Over a decade ago, Nokia and Motorola were taken as successful examples by various business schools.
 But nobody would imagine that they could fell into a dilemma of operation and merged just a few years ago.

 In 1987, in the book Entropy: A New Outlook on World, the author pointed out a new opinion: All organizations would go to vain, including the universe.
 Influenced by this view deeply, Lou Zhongping has been keeping alert in the business operation.
 He has been thinking about how to get the company to live when others are figuring how to develop their companies quickly.
-How to live longer has been an issue of concern for SOTON Straws.
+How to live longer has been an issue of concern for SOTON biodegradable straws wholesale.

 Companies, to live longer, have to build a culture of reform.